voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::eventcommand`

 ##### `ensure`
-Set to present enables the endpoint object, absent disables it.
+Set to present enables the eventcommand object, absent disables it.
 Defaults to `present`

 ##### `execute`
 The "execute" script method takes care of executing the event handler.
 In virtually all cases you should import the